Larkspur, or A Necromancer’s Romance

 “You are taller than I remember,” she said.
+Being so close to him made her feel small, enveloped in his presence, but it was comforting.
 “But you know your steps well enough for someone who has had all of their time taken up with studies.”

-“The next time we dance will not be after such a time that height becomes an issue.
+“The next time we dance will not be after such a time that memories of height become an issue.
 And thank you, there are few ladies to partner with at a men’s university.”

 “So have you forgotten ballroom etiquette as well, Your Grace?
 You took me to dance outside of turn.”

 “You asked, my lady.”